djsharmaaa/Meal-App/README.md

 -Search and see all the recipes using search bar.

--Can see the the description of recipe and its instruction and ingredients.
+-Can see the information and redirect link of meal recipe to youtube.

 -User can add meals to favorite list